Learning to Overcome the Evil Aimed at You

 But what I want you to get is the key words that I have you underline is the kind of stuff that you go through.
 Some of us grew up in dysfunctional families, right?
 Well, you’re going to see that, I guess, that can happen and God can still do something good.

 So the dysfunctional family is his dad, his partiality, and it produces some not good things in Joseph, and a bad family dynamic.
 So then his brothers, they reject him.
 He is rejected by his siblings.
-And the story will unfold, you know, his dad says, “Hey, I want you to go over there and check on your brothers because they are doing some sheep,” and so Joseph is checking on his brothers and he can’t find them and he asks this guy, “Hey, have you seen my brothers?”
+And the story will unfold, his dad says, “Hey, I want you to go over there and check on your brothers because they are doing some sheep,” and so Joseph is checking on his brothers and he can’t find them and he asks this guy, “Hey, have you seen my brothers?”
 He says, “Yeah, the guys are over there.”
 This is a very loose translation of the exact Hebrew, of course.

 And so on the way, he’s there, his brothers are thinking, “We hate this guy’s guts; let’s kill him.”
 And there is a little argument about the best way to get rid of him.
 And one of his brothers kind of cares.
 And so he talks the other brothers into, “Let’s put him in this pit.
 I mean, why kill him?
 Let’s just put him in this pit.”